tidyverse/tidyups/001-tidyup-process.md

 These include topics like name repair, tidyverse recycling rules, ellipsis handling (including tidy dots), and our R version compatibility policy.

-## Open issues

--   How do we publish tidyups?
-Should we just make this repo public?
-Do we also need a quarto book site?

--   How can we efficiently collect feedback from the community?

--   Is tidyup too cutesy a name?
-We could call them TEP (tidyverse enhancement proposal) instead?